flyingmachine/brave-clojure-web/content/3-basic-emacs.md

 ### Killing and the Kill Ring

-In most applications we can "cut" text, which is mostly innocuous.
+In most applications we can "cut" text, which is only mildly violent.
 We can also "copy" and "paste."
 Cutting and copying add the selection to the clipboard, and pasting copies the contents of the clipboard to the current application.

 In Emacs, we take the homicidal approach and **kill** regions, adding them to do the **kill ring**.
 Don't you feel *braver* and *truer*